aelkhair/aelkhair.github.io/_pages/cv.md

 March 2019 - Present
 :   **Data Scientist (Consultant)** - Société Générale CIB (Paris,FR)

-    *Liaised between the department of "Centre de comp\'etences Big Data" and other departments to deliver different solutions.
+    *Liaised between the department of "Centre de compétences Big Data" and other departments to deliver different solutions.
 I was responsible for:*

     * Conceiving and developing a Deep Learning approach to localize and extract tables from PDF documents.